PayPal, Zelle, & Venmo Taxes: What Your Business Needs To Know

 Also, keep in mind that the 1099-Ks you receive are gross receipts and may include income that is not taxable.
 You can exclude charitable contributions, reimbursements, and personal gifts.
 Additionally, you can lower your taxable income by claiming expenses and deductions further along on your Schedule C.

-It is vital that you keep accurate records of your cash app transactions.
 The 1099-K is an information return and includes the gross amount of all payments received.
 That means the $20 your friend sent through a payment app for half a meal out together may also be added in with income you’ve made through your business.
 To accurately calculate the amount that is actually taxable, you must have good financial records.

 One of the easiest ways to track your income and expenses is with accounting software.
 It’s also a good idea to set up separate third-party payment accounts for business and personal use to make it easier to identify business transactions.